 It is GWA policy that all students wear Academy uniform when attending the Academy, representing GWA, or when participating in an Academy-organised event outside normal Academy hours.
 GWA policy on Academy uniform is based on the notion that Academy uniform promotes a sense of pride and professionalism across our Academy community.
 We expect that all students must have consistent uniforms, and these must be worn from the first day of school.
 Other clothing and outerwear may be worn to and from the Academy but must be removed and stored in the locker/cubby upon arrival.
-The PE uniform in Nursery to Grade 5 may be worn all day on PE and Swimming days.
-Please ensure that all GWA clothing is clearly labeled with the student name.
+The PE uniform in Pre-K to Grade 5 may be worn all day on PE and Swimming days.
+Please ensure that all GWA clothing is clearly labelled with the student name.

 Please ensure that all students maintain possession of their lanyard.
-Nursery - G3 must wear them on their bag while G4/G5 must wear them around their neck in preparation for Secondary School.
+Pre-K - Grade 4 must wear them on their bag, whilst Grade 5 must wear them around their neck in preparation for Secondary School.
 Lanyards are a safeguarding issue that allows us to be confident that all students belong to GWA.